UNIVERSITY OF ALABAMA

 - Information from the Woodcock-Johnson Tests of Cognitive Ability, the WAIS, or the Detroit Tests of Learning Aptitude – Adult (DTLA-A), as well as other instruments relevant to the presenting learning problem(s) may be used to address these areas.

 A clear and specific statement that the student is diagnosed with a learning disability and the accompanying DSM-V diagnostic code(s) are required to determine eligibility for services.

-a.
-Interpretation of results is required.
-Test protocol sheets, handwritten summary sheets or scores alone are not sufficient.
+- Interpretation of results is required.
+Test protocol sheets, handwritten summary sheets or scores alone are not

-b.
-All reports must be in narrative format, typed, signed by the diagnosing clinician, and must include the names, titles and professional credentials (e.g., licensed psychologist) of the evaluators as well as the date(s) of testing.
-Documentation must be submitted on the official letterhead of the professional diagnosing the disability.
+- All reports must be in narrative format, typed, signed by the diagnosing clinician, and must include the names, titles and professional credentials (e.g., licensed psychologist) of the evaluators as well as the date(s) of testing.

 Please forward all documentation to: